Ashley Sanchez: Senior national team

 Sanchez received her first call-up to the senior national team in March 2016 at the age of 17.
 She earned her first cap on November 30, 2021, at the age of 22.
 In 2022, she scored three goals and notched three assists in the 731 minutes she played.
 She scored her first goal for the senior national team during a friendly match against Uzbekistan on April 9, 2022, followed by a second goal at their next match on April 12.
 These were two of four goals that she scored over a two-week stretch in four consecutive matches (the other two were with the Spirit in the 2022 Challenge Cup).

 In June 2023, Sanchez was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, but did not get any playing time.

 Personal life

 Sanchez has two older siblings named Evan and Sierra.
 Her grandfather, John Shirk, played football for the University of Southern California (USC) Trojans.
+She announced her engagement to Tommy Williamson in June 2026.